MicrosoftDocs/azure-devops-docs/docs/pipelines/release/configure-workload-identity.md

     :::image type="content" source="approvals/media/workload-identity-service-connection-manual.png" alt-text="Screenshot that shows selecting the Workload Identity service connection.":::

-1. For **Service connection name**, enter the value that you used for **Subject identifier** when you created your federated credentials.
+1. For **Service connection name**, enter a value such as `uamanagedidentity`.
+You'll use this value in your federated credential subject identifier.

 1. For **Subscription ID** and **Subscription Name**, enter the values for the subscription in your Azure portal account.